• Skip to primary navigation

 • Newly updated to include a free printable gingerbread house template for your personal use!

 • Gingerbread house crafts are so much fun graham crackers are so wimpy!
-These authentic gingerbread walls and roof are strong and sturdy!
+These authentic gingerbread walls and roofs are strong and sturdy!

 Ingredient Notes and Substitutions